V1EngineeringInc/V1EngineeringInc-Docs/docs/learn/platformio.md

 ### Install 1 - VS Code

 The first step is to install Microsoft Visual Studio Code.
 This is **cross platform** and it is a very simple, yet powerful tool.
 I have used this for a while as my text editor for programming / coding.
 Previously I tried Atom and Notepad++, this has been more intuitive for me.
 Install [VS Code](https://code.visualstudio.com/) on your machine.
 Download the appropriate version from this link [VS Code](https://code.visualstudio.com/), and follow the prompts.
 This part should be fairly simple and staright forward.
+Linux users with snap support can install VS Code from the command Line: "sudo snap install --classic code"

 ### Install 2 - PlatformIO